isc-projects/bind9/doc/arm/reference.rst

     An optional second token determines where the key is stored.
     Currently, keys can only be stored in the configured ``key-directory``.
-This token may be used in the future to store keys in hardware service modules or separate directories.
+This token may be used in the future to store keys in hardware security modules or separate directories.

     The ``lifetime`` parameter specifies how long a key may be used before rolling over.
 In the example above, the first key has an